viralemergence/tatat/rousettus_tutorial/README.md

     -blast_results /src/blast_hits/cds_hits.tsv \
     -sqlite_db /src/sqlite_db/tatat.db -transcriptome rousettus
 ```
-This script functions by identifying all the CDS that found a hit via BLAST, and then if that CDS had multiple hits, assigning the highest hit to it with a real gene symbol (e.g. a "LOC" gene with a higher e-score would be skipped for a real gene like UBB, even if the e-score was slightly lower).
-Then all the CDS with a shared gene symbol are clustered (e.g. all sequences that matched UBB), and the longest sequence is chosen to represent that cluster; the logic here is there may be many isoforms for that gene, and the longest CDS either represents the unprocessed mRNA or the longest isoform.
+This script functions by identifying all the CDS that found a hit via BLAST, and then if that CDS had multiple hits, assigning the most significant hit to it with a real gene symbol (e.g. a "LOC" gene with a higher e-score would be skipped for a real gene like UBB, even if the e-score was slightly lower).
+Then all the CDS with a shared gene symbol are clustered (e.g. all sequences that matched UBB), and the longest sequence is chosen to represent that cluster; the logic here is there may be many isoforms for that gene, and the longest CDS represents the longest isoform.
 These sequences are flagged in the "cds" table as being "core" genes, i.e. they represent the "core" transcriptome, but other isoforms likely exist, and definitely ncRNA exists.
 <br><br>
 Finally the "core" coding transcriptome sequences may be extracted:
 ```